CocoBeane/CocoBeane.github.io/portfolio/bike_zine.md

 <div class="content" markdown=1>

 "You Can't Do That on a Bicycle!" is an original zine (a DIY self-published book) that I created for a digital typography and self-publishing class I took at Lillstreet Art Studio in Chicago.
-The finished product will be sold locally on commission at stores such as Quimby's Books, Chicago Comics, and Alley Cat Comics.
+The finished product will be available for purchase at stores such as Quimby's Books, Chicago Comics, and Alley Cat Comics.

 </div>